I know it as I know that my name is L.W.

 Civil status: Happily engaged, thanks.

-Professional ethics: In the wake of Jonathan Z. Smith, I am convinced that the first task of the historian is to complicate rather than simplify – and nowhere more so than in the study of religions.
+Professional ethics: In the wake of Jonathan Z. Smith, I am convinced that the first task of the historian is to complicate rather than simplify – and nowhere more so than in the study of religion.
 Historians should strive to celebrate “the diversity of manners, the variety of species, the opacity of things.”